 All student workers shall be paid on an hourly basis and hours of service shall be tracked accordingly.
 Any exceptions must be approved by the Institution’s Director of Human Resources.
 If services are compensated on a lump sum basis, Institutions must record hours worked per week and the hours must be entered into the payroll system at the time payment is submitted for the lump sum payment.
 If actual hours of work are not entered into the system, the student worker will be credited with eight hours of service for each day on payroll.

-Further, because student worker positions are not intended to be either benefits-eligible or WRS- eligible, beginning with the spring 2016 semester, student workers may work up to a maximum of 25 hours per week during the Academic Year (as defined by SYS 165, Academic Year Definition and Assorted Directives).
+Further, because student worker positions are not intended to be either benefits-eligible or WRS- eligible, beginning with the spring 2016 semester, student workers may work up to a maximum of 25 hours per week during the Academic Year (as defined by SYS 165, The Academic Calendar).
 The contractual academic year shall consist of a full nine months (39 weeks) and shall include not fewer than 34 weeks of organized services for students including classroom instruction, registration, advising, and examining.

 Student workers may work in excess of the 25 hours per week during periods in which “classes are not in session”.
-This includes summer break, semester breaks and other periods during the academic year which are not part of the 34 weeks of organized services for students in SYS 165, Academic Year Definition and Assorted Directives.
+This includes summer break, semester breaks and other periods during the academic year which are not part of the 34 weeks of organized services for students in SYS 165, The Academic Calendar.
 Each institution may further limit hours worked or calendar restrictions as determined by the Institutional Human Resources Office.

 Hours credited due to a Federal Work Study program do not count toward the calculation of hours of service earned for purposes of the ACA or the weekly hour maximum threshold.